 To join an IFC or PAN chapter in the fall, students should participate in a membership recruitment program, complete a period of pledgeship, and if eligible, are initiated into full membership.
 To be eligible for initiation, a student, during his or her pledgeship, must have a minimum grade point average of 2.0 or higher as set by each individual organization.
 Membership Intake for NPHC organizations is determined by the national organizations in conjunction with Rhodes College.

 The Department of Music at Rhodes College provides students with a number of opportunities to study music, consistent with standards of the National Association of the Schools of Music.
-Students may take applied music lessons with esteemed performance faculty in all genres and/or perform in musical ensembles pending passing of audition requirements.
-Rhodes large vocal ensembles include the Rhodes Singers, Women’s Chorus and MasterSingers Chorale.
-Large instrumental ensembles include the Rhodes College Orchestra, Rhodes College Brass, and Rhodes Jazz Ensemble.
-Small Ensembles include Harp Ensemble, Brass Ensemble, Commercial Music Ensemble, and a variety of Chamber Ensembles.
-All ensembles are open to students from all academic disciplines and require an audition.
+Students may take applied music lessons on almost any instrument with esteemed performance faculty in all genres and/or perform in musical ensembles pending passing of audition requirements.
+Rhodes large vocal ensembles include the Rhodes Singers, Women’s Chorus, Men’s Chorus and MasterSingers Chorale.
+Large instrumental ensembles include the Rhodes College Orchestra, Wind Ensemble, and the Rhodes Jazz Band.
+Small Ensembles include Vocal Jazz Ensemble, Guitar Ensemble, Harp Ensemble, Brass Ensemble, Percussion Ensemble, Jazz Combos, and other chamber ensembles and combos.
+All ensembles are open to students from all academic disciplines and require an audition or consent of Instructor.

 Rhodes Singers is an auditioned choral ensemble that performs SATB music with an emphasis on small-form unaccompanied choral works.
 Rhodes Singers tour in the United States during spring annually, and travel abroad every three years.

-Rhodes Women’s Chorus is an auditioned ensemble of female singers who perform a variety of musical genres several times each semester, on and off campus.
+Rhodes Women’s Chorus and Men’s Chorus are auditioned ensembles of female singers who perform a variety of musical genres several times each semester, on and off campus.

 Rhodes MasterSingers Chorales is an auditioned choral ensemble consisting of members of the greater Memphis Community, including Rhodes Faculty and staff members and Rhodes students.
 This ensemble performs up to four concerts each year in various venues, particularly Evergreen Presbyterian Church, presenting larger choral works with orchestral accompaniment, performing often with Memphis Symphony Orchestra.

-The Rhodes College Orchestra is an auditioned symphonic ensemble that presents several concerts during the academic year with repertoire ranging from the Baroque Period to the 21st century.
-All students are welcomed to audition for the orchestra and do not need to be a music major or minor to participate.
-Every year the orchestra tours the United States, performing in a variety of professional and academic settings.
+The Rhodes College Orchestra and Wind Ensemble are auditioned symphonic ensembles that presents several concerts during the academic year with repertoire ranging from the Baroque Period to the 21st century.
+All students are welcomed to audition for these ensembles and do not need to be a music major or minor to participate.
+The orchestra tours the United States periodically, performing in a variety of professional and academic settings.
 Instrument rentals are available.

-The Rhodes Jazz Ensemble is an auditioned performing group that explores literature from all historic periods of jazz.
+The Rhodes Jazz Band is an auditioned performing group that explores literature from all historic periods of jazz.
 The ensemble performs several times per semester in various venues on and off campus.
-In addition, students have had opportunities to participate in clinics with acclaimed jazz musicians such as Jeff Kirk, Pat Bergeson, Kirk Whalum, and Ellis Marsalis.
+In addition, students often have opportunities to participate in clinics with acclaimed jazz musicians such as Charles Lloyd, George Coleman, Pat Marino, Harold Mabern, Kirk Whalum, Bobby Rush and Ellis Marsalis.

 Chamber Music Ensembles serve to engage students in an intimate study of repertoire.
-Ensembles include the Rhodes College Brass Quintet, Chamber Singers, Commercial Music Ensemble, Fanfare Trumpets, Guitar Ensemble, Harp Ensemble, Jazz Combo, Piano Trio, String Quartet, and Woodwind Quintet.
+Ensembles offered may include Chamber Singers, Vocal Jazz Ensemble, Brass Quintet, Flute Choir, Commercial Music Ensemble, Jazz Combo, Piano Trio, String Quartet, and Woodwind Quintet.
 All ensembles are auditioned and coached by music faculty consisting of professional musicians.

-Opportunities are available for music students to participate in activities of such professional groups as the National Associations of Teachers of Singing, the American Choral Directors Association, the American Guild of Organists, Pi Kappa Lambda and Music Educators National Conference.
-Internship opportunities are available with various local organizations such as Arts Memphis, Opera Memphis, Memphis Symphony Orchestra, Theatre Memphis, Memphis Chamber Choir, and other arts organizations.
+Opportunities are available for music students to participate in activities of such professional groups as the National Associations of Teachers of Singing, the American Choral Directors Association, the American Guild of Organists, Pi Kappa Lambda, and the National Federation for Music Education Fellowships through the Mike Curb Institute, as well as internship opportunities with various local organizations such as Arts Memphis, Opera Memphis, Memphis Symphony Orchestra, Theatre Memphis, Memphis Chamber Choir, and other arts organizations.
 Hassell Hall houses practice rooms, faculty studios and offices, a music technology lab, classrooms, and Tuthill Performance Hall.
 Additional performance spaces include Hardie Auditorium, McCallum Ballroom, and Evergreen Presbyterian Church.

 The Theatre Department at Rhodes provides numerous opportunities for student involvement, with students from diverse disciplines participating in a variety of activities in the areas of acting, design, stage management, set crews, costume crews, running crews, and properties management.
 There are also many opportunities for involvement in what are called front-of-house areas of office management, house management, public relations, McCoy website editor, press management, marketing and advertising.
 The McCoy Theatre offers low rates for student subscription memberships.
 Since opening its first season in 1982, the McCoy Theatre has produced plays that are consistently chosen as outstanding by the Memphis press, the Memphis Arts Council, and the public.
 Plays have included The Laramie Project, The Marriage of Figaro, Nicholas Nickleby, J.B., and various works by Shakespeare, including A Midsummer Night’s Dream, The Tempest, Richard III and Twelfth Night.
 Musical productions have included Candide, Sweeney Todd, Chicago, Urinetown, Assassins, Blood Brothers, Into the Woods and the opera Gianni Schicchi.